bnb-chain/balance-dumper/README.md

 ## Strategy

 User can use this tool to perform multiple query statistics.
 The node data is stored in the user-specified home directory.
-Of course, the full node does not have to launched every time and this tool is always trying to find a most efficient way to get the snapshot of a particular height.
+Technically, the full node does not have to launched every time and this tool is always trying to find a most efficient way to get the snapshot of a particular height.
 The following shows how does this tool work in different situations.

 Assuming that `queryH` as the height user want to query,`breatheH` as the breathe block height of the day of `queryH`,`latestH` as the latest height in DB of user's local environment.